lucasprates/swiftextensions/README.md

 - NSMutableAttributedString
 - attrStr(...) - Append to an existing attributed string a txt with a font (type, size, etc) and a color attributed to it

 - UIImage (Mac and iOS SDK only)
 - roundedImage() - returns a four corners rounded image of any given UIImage, making it as if it was a circled one
 - resizeImageWith(...) - Resizes an image on its largest size by a given size, respecting its previous aspect ratio
+- getPixelColor(...) - Get the Color of the pixel at desired point of an Image

 ### Deploy
 There are many ways you can attach this to your projects.
 The most recommended are (by most important first):